FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 ---

 ## AWS Glue
+There are three types of jobs in AWS Glue: **Spark, Streaming ETL, and Python shell**.

+* A Spark job is run in an Apache Spark environment managed by AWS Glue.
+It processes data in *batches*.
+* A streaming ETL job is similar to a Spark job, except that it performs *ETL on data streams*.
+It uses the *Apache Spark Structured Streaming framework*.
+Some Spark job features are not available to streaming ETL jobs.
+* A Python shell job runs Python scripts as a shell and supports a Python version that depends on the AWS Glue version you are using.
+You can use these jobs to *schedule and run tasks that don't require an Apache Spark environment*.

 ### [Pushdown Predicates](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-partitions.html#aws-glue-programming-etl-partitions-pushdowns)
 (Pre-Filtering)**: In many cases, you can use a pushdown predicate to filter on partitions without having to list and read all the files in your dataset.
 Instead of reading the entire dataset and then filtering in a DynamicFrame, you can apply the filter directly on the partition metadata in the Data Catalog.
 Then you only list and read what you actually need into a DynamicFrame.
 The predicate expression can be any Boolean expression supported by Spark SQL.
 Anything you could put in a WHERE clause in a Spark SQL query will work.